2022 Major League Baseball All-Star Game

 The 2022 Major League Baseball All-Star Game was the 92nd Major League Baseball All-Star Game, held between the American League (AL) and the National League (NL) of Major League Baseball (MLB).
 The game was hosted by the Los Angeles Dodgers at Dodger Stadium.
-The game was played on July 19, broadcast nationally by Fox television and ESPN Radio.
+The game was played on July 19, broadcast nationally by Fox, Fox Deportes, and ESPN Radio.

 The American League defeated the National League 3–2, for its ninth straight All-Star Game win.

+Coincidentally, the previous time Dodger Stadium hosted the game in 1980, that year's result gave the National League its ninth straight win as well.

 Background

 Host selection

 The Dodgers were awarded the 2022 MLB All-Star Game after the 2020 contest, which they were originally scheduled to host, was canceled due to the COVID-19 pandemic in the United States.
 This marked the first time in 42 years (and fourth time overall) that the Dodgers hosted an All-Star Game, the previous occurrences being in 1949 at Ebbets Field in Brooklyn (when the franchise played as the Brooklyn Dodgers), 1959 at Los Angeles Memorial Coliseum, and 1980 at Dodger Stadium.